Hosam89/Linkdin-test/FERIEN_TEST_CSS/README.md

 </section>
 ```

-- [ ] The paragraph and link will be gray.
+- [ x ] The paragraph and link will be gray.
 - [ ] The background color of the section element will be gray.
 - [ ] The paragraph will be gray.
 The link will be the browser default, black.
 - [ ] Only the paragraph will be gray.